 Aussie Comic Laughs Cancer out of Town with Award-Winning Show

-Lana Schwarcz teams up with Dense Breasts Canada to raise the roof and raise awareness at Vancouver Fringe Festival with Lovely Lady Lump.
+Lana Schwarcz teams up with Dense Breasts Canada to raise the roof and raise awareness at Winnipeg Fringe Festival with Lovely Lady Lump.

-Comedian Lana Schwarcz is coming to Vancouver with the funny, defiant and moving show she created in response to her own breast cancer diagnosis.
+Comedian Lana Schwarcz returns to Winnipeg with the funny, defiant and moving show she created in response to her own breast cancer diagnosis.
 In an unmissable hour that is vibrant, touching, real, raw and hilarious, Lana skilfully makes mutated cells the butt of the joke.
 Cos Cancer seriously deserves to be laughed out of town.
 Speaking about the show she says: “If I’ve done my job properly there will be two types of tears –laughter and empathy.”

 There is a story about Lana’s diagnosis that features a dog, a strange woman in the dog park, and a mammogram that she had because she was depressed (after all, a mammogram is something to DO, isn’t it?).
 It’s a good luck story about a rare early detection in extremely dense breasts that frames her quirky perspective: the fears and questions surrounding life, death, surgery, loss of identity through treatment, fertility preservation, and art therapy for cancer patients.
 Collage, anyone?